jgreenbaum/circt-sv-basic/doc/exploring-rust-and-circt.md

 straightforward since both use the same TableGen data bases as in input, and the Rust and C++ calls have the same names and arguments (via `tblgen-rs` excellent C API).

-For my interest in EDA code in Rust, I expect to build on my work with the `sv` protocol and write some generators of interest.
+For my interest in EDA code in Rust, I expect to build on my work with the `sv` dialect and write some generators of interest.
 Not only does Rust have the memory safety that C++ does not, leading to higher quality code, but I also want to leverage Rust's `procmacro` capability to make writing generators easier by mixing procedural and declarative code while maintaining excellent error